jlmeredith/ytdatahub/documentation/reference/source_to_sink_analysis/queue_system.md

 - **Recommendation:**
     - Consider consolidating queue management and tracking utilities to avoid confusion and ensure maintainability.
     - Review whether all legacy variables and functions are still needed, and document any deprecated code paths.

 ---

+## Recent Refactoring

+The queue system has been refactored to consolidate all queue management and tracking functionality into a single module (`queue_manager.py`).
+Previously, this functionality was split between `queue_manager.py` and `queue_tracker.py`, which led to potential state synchronization issues and maintenance challenges.

+Key changes:
+- All functionality from `queue_tracker.py` has been merged into `queue_manager.py`
+- The `queue_tracker.py` module has been removed
+- All imports throughout the codebase have been updated to use the unified interface in `queue_manager.py`

+This refactoring reduces confusion, eliminates bugs from state desynchronization, and simplifies future maintenance.

+---